Dive into our guide on direct and indirect procurement. Gain insights into their differences and impact on business operations.

 ‒ Compliance: Verify adherence to regulatory requirements and data protection standards.
 Indirect procurements should comply with industry regulations and safeguard sensitive data.

-Strategic allocation and management
+Strategic Allocation and Management

 ‒ Allocation strategy: Effective allocation of spends involves categorizing expenses based on their direct or indirect impact on SaaS operations and overall business objectives.